Overall Resident Satisfaction

 Lift satefy checks completed

-Stage two complaints responded to within the Complaint Handling Code timescales.
-(Rented)
+Proportion of stage two complaints responded to within the Complaint Handling Code timescales.

 Percentage of residents who are satisfied their home is safe